Metro Manila Subway: Construction

 Launch of the Tunnel Boring Machines at Barangay Ugong, Valenzuela.
 January 9, 2023.

 The Metro Manila Subway broke ground on February 27, 2019.
 Ten months later, construction begun its clearing phase in Valenzuela on December 21.
 As part of the initial partial operability section (the Qurino Highway, the Tandang Sora, and the North Avenue stations), the first three stations will be built alongside the Philippine Railways Institute (PRI), the country's first-ever railway training center.

 Massive tunnel boring machines were to be employed for the project.
 In September 2020, the Department of Transportation (DOTr) presented one of the six tunnel boring machines in an acceptance test ceremony through a video conference.
 The first of 25 tunnel boring machines that will be used for the subway's construction was unveiled on February 5, 2021.

 On November 11, 2021, a groundbreaking ceremony was held at Camp Aguinaldo to mark the start of pre-construction activities at the Camp Aguinaldo station.
 Meanwhile, the Ortigas and Shaw stations broke ground on October 3, 2022.
 Work on the Katipunan and Anonas stations began on February 13, 2023.

 The underground and tunnel boring works for the subway were slated to start by the fourth quarter of 2021, but was delayed.
 The first tunnel boring machine was ceremonially lowered on June 12, 2022, while underground tunnel works began on January 9, 2023.

 The line was originally slated to begin partial operations by 2022.
 However, in April 2022, the DOTr delayed this to 2025, with full operations by 2027, as the COVID-19 pandemic hindered construction.
 On July 10, 2023, the DOTr scrapped its plan to begin partial operations by 2027, opting instead to fully open the subway by 2029.
 Challenges related to right of way acquisition have hindered construction progress, with completion as of June 2024 at only 14%.
 An interagency committee for the two railway projects was established to address issues with the project's alignment.
-However, during the administration of Bongbong Marcos, it was revealed that these projects, including the subway, were unlikely to be completed by the end of his term in 2028 due to right of way issues, with partial operations anticipated for 2032.
+However, during the administration of Bongbong Marcos, it was revealed that these projects, including the subway, were unlikely to be completed by the end of his term in 2028 due to right of way issues.
+A report indicates that 90% of the land acquisition process was finalized by the end of 2025.

+The project is currently undergoing active construction, with the Department of Transportation reporting an overall status of 60% and a physical construction progress of approximately 32% as of July 2026.
+Significant milestones have been achieved in land acquisition, with the right of way process now 90% complete.
+Furthermore, tunneling works for the segments spanning from Valenzuela City to Quirino Avenue Station and from North Avenue to Tandang Sora have reached 100% completion.
+The project remains on track for an initial demonstration run scheduled for 2028, covering the section between Valenzuela and Quirino Station.